zabackary/daktronics-singular-ui/README.md

 [Apple does not make cross-compiling easy](https://users.rust-lang.org/t/is-cross-compile-from-linux-to-mac-supported/95105) and I don't own a MacOS machine (I do have an old Mac Mini, so I might turn that into a build server, but no promises).

+An aarch64-unknown-linux-gnu binary is built in CI but is in beta.
+When running on a Raspberry Pi I've noticed some upstream rendering bugs.

 Make sure to put the binary in somewhere on your PATH (e.g. `~/.local/bin`) for command-line usage.
 Feel free to remove the target triple from the name as well.